|

 entrance.
 "But first, we have some unfinished business."

 Sam was confused.
 "Sir?"
-Marion took her by the arm and led
+Marion took her by the arm

-her into the station—and Sam's eyes
+and led her into the station—and Sam's eyes popped wide.

 SAM's WAR